Hausdorff Measures and KMS States

 \subsection{Generalized gauge actions on graph $C^{*}$-algebras}

 The construction of Example \ref{sub:Generalized-gauge-actions-Cuntz} extends to the graph $C^{*}$-algebras described in the previous example.
 Suppose that $X$ is the infinite path space of a finite directed graph $E=(E^{0},E^{1},r,s)$ which is irreducible and satisfies condition (L) of \cite{Ku_Re_PAMS06}.
-We endow $X$ with the product topology so that it is a compact topological space and we let $T$ be the left shift map on $X$.
+We endow $X$ with the product topology so that it is a compact topological space and we let $T$ be the left shift map on $X$ as in the previous example.
 Fix a continuous function $f$ on $X$ such that $f(x)>1$ for all $x\in X$ and fix a list of positive number $\{q_v\}_{v\in E^0}$ such that